zokugun/vscode-sync-settings/README.md

 - `> Sync Settings: Upload (user -> repository)`: upload/copy the resources from the user to the repository
 - `> Sync Settings: Download (repository -> user)`: download/copy the resources from the repository to the user
 - `> Sync Settings: View differences between actual and saved settings`: display differences between the actual settings and the saved ones
+- `> Sync Settings: Prompt if a difference between actual and saved settings is been found`: prompt if you want to upload your settings if any difference has been found
 - `> Sync Settings: List the missing extensions`: display the list of missing extensions
 - `> Sync Settings: Create a new profile`: create a new profile
 - `> Sync Settings: Switch to profile`: switch to the selected profile